schnerring/schnerring.github.io/content/projects.md

 [mostly on GitHub](https://github.com/schnerring/).

 It's different in so many ways from the everyday job hustle: no obligations to be productive, no deadlines, no priorities.
-I can work on whatever I want to whenever I want to.
+I can work on whatever I want to, whenever I want to.
 Getting into a flow where I go from working on one thing to working on the next just because I feel like it is liberating and provides me a kind of creative outlet that an actual job can't offer.